Dala, Nigeria

 Dala is a densely populated Local Government Area in Kano State, Nigeria within Kano city created in May 1989 from the old Kano Municipal Local Government.
 It is located in the north-west part of the Kano metropolis.
 Its headquarter is in Gwammaja.

 History

 Dala local government area was established in May 1989.
 It contains Dalla Hill from which it got its name and was once the capital of the Sultanate of Kano.

 Geography

 It has an area of 19 km^{2} and a population of 418,777 as at the 2006 census.
 It is thus the largest Local Government Area in Nigeria.

 The postal code of the area is 700.

 Climate

 In Dala Local Government Area, the dry season is partly cloudy, the wet season is oppressive and generally cloudy, and the weather is hot all year round.
-The average annual temperature fluctuates between 24°F and 101°F; it is rarely lower or higher than 27°F or 106°F.

 Economy

 Among popular economic and commercial activities in Dala are dyeing, black smith, local bread making, pot making, farming, fishing, shoe making and other commercial undertakings.